Position: Universal Aesthetic Alignment Narrows Artistic Expression: Backgrounds and Related Works

+HPSv3’s self-report illustrates this concretely.
+The annotator pool is already skewed toward a narrow demographic, with 88.95\% aged between 18 and 40, and the 21-30 age group alone accounting for 38.65\%.
+The pipeline then compounds this through structural filtering: annotators must pass a proficiency gate requiring 80\% convergence with professional artists, and only image pairs exceeding 95\% inter-annotator confidence are used for training.
+This design explicitly discards disagreement, which is precisely where unconventional and anti-aesthetic preferences would appear.

-\textit{The problem of sanitized reality} When an image generator produces outputs that are polished, flawless, and universally beautiful, does it still reflect reality or the user’s intent?
+\textit{The problem of sanitized reality} These alignment and optimization choices shape how reality itself is represented by image generation systems.
+When an image generator produces outputs that are polished, flawless, and universally beautiful, does it still reflect reality or the user’s intent?
 If every image resembles an idealized Instagram wonderland, it risks becoming a fantasy rather than a mirror of truth, echoing the artificial harmony of \textit{Brave New World}.